jennydiep/ZotFlix/README.md

         the master instance.

 - # JMeter TS/TJ Time Logs
+    - ## NOTE: I did not finish xml implementation so I am using my own query_load.txt file with movies that are only in the original database
+    - #### another note: single aws instance on 8080 is the same as the load balancer instance.
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs. log_processing.py prints out the average TS and TJ time